dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    ```bash
    tail -f /tmp/fullnode.log
    ```
 3. Confirm that your full node has finished syncing by comparing its current block to the dYdX chain.
 The full node is caught up with the dYdX chain head when it reaches the dYdX chain's current block.

    To determine your full node's current block, use a block explorer like this example on [mintscan.io](https://www.mintscan.io/dydx).

-   To determine the dYdX chain's current block, use the following program: [link](https://github.com/chiwalfrm/dydxexamples/blob/1d46b7a75499205d9c1c1986ae4ae8f21b6c1385/v4block_subscribe.py)
+   To determine the dYdX chain's current block, use the program [v4block_subscribe.py](https://github.com/chiwalfrm/dydxexamples/blob/1d46b7a75499205d9c1c1986ae4ae8f21b6c1385/v4block_subscribe.py).

    Run the program with your full node IP address and port `26657`:
    ```bash